clementtt1/pomodoro/readme.md

 If you leave the page, the timer will be set to your old settings.

 <h1>Creator ✏️</h1>
-Application developped by Clément Schneider.
+This application of pomodoro has been developped by Clément Schneider.

 <h3>Happy Pomodoro-ing! 🍻</h3>